 The websites below provide useful guidance and information related to furthering your career in adult social care.
-Please note, Hft is not responsible for the content or reliability of the websites below and does not necessarily endorse the views expressed within them.
+Please note, Hft isn’t responsible for the content or reliability of the websites below and doesn’t necessarily endorse the views expressed within them.

 Skills for Care & Development (SfC&D) is the sector skills council for people working in early years, children and young people’s services, and those working in social work and social care for adults and children in the UK.